n-stefan/SharpDune/README.md

 2. Select the `Debug` or `Release` configuration
 3. Start SharpDune with the `SharpDune` profile

-Running on Linux (WSL):
+Running on Linux (WSL 2/WSLg):
-1. Install and start an X Server (like VcXsrv)
-2. Edit the environment variable `DISPLAY` in launchSettings.json
-3. Edit paths (`datadir`, `savedir`) in sharpdune.ini
+1. Edit paths (`datadir`, `savedir`) in sharpdune.ini
-4. Select the `DebugWSL` or `ReleaseWSL` configuration
+2. Select the `DebugWSL` or `ReleaseWSL` configuration
-5. Start SharpDune with the `WSL` profile
+3. Start SharpDune with the `WSL` profile

 For video [SDL2](https://www.libsdl.org) and [SDL2 Image](https://www.libsdl.org/projects/SDL_image) are used.

 For audio (MIDI and WaveOut) winmm.dll is used.
-On WSL audio isn't supported currently.
+On Linux audio isn't supported currently.

 IDE: latest Visual Studio Community 2022 Preview.